r4victor/tenthousandmeters/content/blog/python_bts_07.md

 }
 ```

 It first tries to call the `tp_getattro` slot of the object's type.
-If this slot is not defined, it tries to call the `tp_getattr` slot.
-If `tp_getattr` is not defined either, it raises `AttributeError`.
+If this slot is not implemented, it tries to call the `tp_getattr` slot.
+If `tp_getattr` is not implemented either, it raises `AttributeError`.

-A type defines `tp_getattro` or `tp_getattr` or both to support attribute access.
+A type implements `tp_getattro` or `tp_getattr` or both to support attribute access.
 [According to the documentation](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_getattr), the only difference between them is that `tp_getattro` takes a Python string as the name of an attribute and `tp_getattr` takes a C string.
 Though the choice exists, you won't find types in CPython that implement `tp_getattr`, because it has been deprecated in favor of `tp_getattro`.

 ### Setting an attribute

 From the VM's perspective, setting an attribute is not much different from getting it.
-The compiler produces the `STORE_ATTR` opcode to set an attribute to some value:
+The compiler produces the [`STORE_ATTR`](https://docs.python.org/3/library/dis.html#opcode-STORE_ATTR) opcode to set an attribute to some value:

 ```text
 $ echo 'obj.attr = value' | python -m dis